datalakehouse/docs/docs/tools/cli/service.rst

 Manage service details
 -------------------------

-Commands for managing DLH services via ``avn`` commands.
+Commands for managing datalakehouse services via ``avn`` commands.

 ``avn service acl``
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Manages the DLH for Apache Kafka ACL entries.
+Manages the datalakehouse for Apache Kafka ACL entries.

 More information on ``acl-add``, ``acl-delete`` and ``acl-list`` can be found in :doc:`the dedicated page <service/acl>`.